Create the Future of Education with a DEd in Curriculum and Instruction

 August

 Your IUP courses will begin around the last week of the month.
-You will receive readings and assignments asynchronously that you will complete before the first synchronous class sessions in September.
+You will receive readings and assignments asynchronously, which you will complete before the first synchronous class sessions in September.

 September